NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Language

-Based on the pre-defined symbolic relations in Table~\ref{tab:symbolic-relation-syntax} and customized neural relations with their specifications, we can derive the targeted program property by evaluating the analysis policy.
-Thus, we reduce a static analysis problem to an analysis policy evaluation problem, formulated as follows.
+Based on the symbolic relations in Table~\ref{tab:symbolic-relation-syntax} and customized neural relations with their specifications, we can derive the targeted program property by evaluating the analysis policy.
+Thus, we reduce a static program analysis problem to an analysis policy evaluation problem, formulated as follows.

-\mybox{ Given a program $P$, an analysis policy $p$, and a set of neural relation specifications \emph{$\textsf{Specs}$}, we aim to derive all the tuples of the output relation $R^{*}$ in the analysis policy $p$, which depicts the targeted program property of the program $P$. }
+\emph{\textbf{Problem Formulation.}} Given a program $P$, an analysis policy $p$, and a set of neural relation specifications \emph{$\textit{Specs}$}, derive all the tuples of the output relation $R^{*}$ in the analysis policy $p$, which depicts the targeted program property of the program $P$.

-Unlike traditional Datalog evaluation, evaluating an analysis policy in our problem exhibits two unique challenges, which can significantly impact the effectiveness and efficiency of the analysis.
-First, populating neural relations via prompting may introduce hallucinations, which cause the missing or wrong tuples in the neural relations, further yielding the low precision and recall of the whole analysis.
-Second, the evaluation of an analysis policy may require numerous prompting rounds, potentially consuming substantial token and time costs.
-To achieve effective and efficient static analysis, we need to address the above challenges in the analysis policy evaluation, which will be detailed in~\cref{sec:approach}. \shi{Previously, we discussed a few challenges related to hallucination in sec 2.2.2.
-Here, we start to discuss the challenges of datalog evaluation.
-Are they the same?
-We should find a way to state them uniformly and clearly.
-Otherwise, reviewers may be confused about what challenges we really address.}\wcp{revised}
+Unlike traditional Datalog, evaluating an analysis policy exhibits two unique challenges.
+First, populating neural relations via prompting may introduce hallucinations, which cause the missing or wrong tuples in the neural relations, further yielding the low precision and recall.
+Second, the evaluation may require numerous prompting rounds, potentially consuming substantial token and time costs.
+Section~\ref{sec:approach} will present the details of our relational neuro-symbolic static program analysis, which addresses the above challenges.